algmon/suanfamama-wei-research/README.md

 ## 通用计算时尚设计平台 - 系统技术架构图
 ![](./img/system.arch.computational.fashion.png)

+## 时尚质量论文
-## 关键词
+### 关键词
+* Fashion Domain Agent 时尚垂类智能体
+* Fashion Thinking 时尚类思维
-* Fashion Hallucination 时尚幻觉
+* Fashion Domain Models 时尚垂类模型
 * Fashion Value Alignment 时尚价值对齐
+* Fashion Bias 时尚偏见
 * Fashion Attention 时尚注意力
-* Fashion Bias 时尚偏见
-* Fashion Detection & Computation & Generation Model 时尚检测、计算、生成模型
-* Fashion Thinking 时尚类思维
-* Fashion Agent 时尚智能体
+* Fashion Hallucination 时尚幻觉
-* Fashion Agent Collaboration 时尚智能体间协作
+* Fashion Agent Collaboration 时尚智能体间协作 (质量评估, 设计师, 平台, 消费者)

 #### 相关工作 Related Work
 ##### domain models
 * Ten years ago, language models took their first steps with Google's n-gram paper[1].
 This approach employed a vast amount of web data to model language, considering n-grams like two-gram or three-gram.
 Following this, the word2vec paper[2] came into the picture.
 It modeled the world as a higher-dimensional vector space, where entities with similarity would exhibit a close cosine similarity score.
 This marked the beginning of a long journey in the field of language models[3].
 The language model then entered a new era with the Transformer paper titled "Attention is All You Need"[4].
 Google researchers proposed an encoder-decoder architecture or later variants for encoding and decoding text.
 This model demonstrated the remarkable ability to generate surprisingly coherent conversations, laying the foundation for subsequent works such as ChatGPT[5] in 2022.
 ChatGPT's emergence surprised and captivated the world at scale.
 In addition to these, leading industry models like Google's Gemini have been developed.
 In China, works like Doubao[6] also deserve mention.
 Doubao showcases advanced Chinese language processing capabilities and has made significant contributions to the field.
 * In addition to the advancements in language models, there have been remarkable developments in other generation created models.
 For instance, Stable Diffusion[7] has made significant contributions in the field of image generation.
 It employs innovative techniques to create high-quality images with great detail and realism.
 Another notable model is Flux[8] by the Black Forest Lab, which also excels in generating images.
 Moreover, in the realm of video generation, models utilizing improved architectures like diffusion-transformer(short for DiT) have emerged.
 These models have the potential to revolutionize the way videos are created, offering new possibilities for creative expression and content production.
 By combining the power of transformers and diffusion processes, they can generate videos with enhanced visual quality and coherence[9].
 These developments in image and video generation models complement the progress in language models, opening up new frontiers in the field of created models and expanding the boundaries of what can be achieved in content generation.
 * Another interesting aspect of created models is the emergence of those that focus on generating music snippets or music demos[10].
 These models have the potential to inspire musicians and composers, providing new musical ideas and elements.
 They can contribute to the creation of unique and engaging musical compositions.
 In addition, there are created models that generate code[11].
 These models can produce code snippets or even complete programs that can be executed in environments like Python.
 This has significant implications for software development, as it can assist developers in generating code effectively and efficiently, leading to faster development cycles and much more.

-* gen code, music and videos

 #### 参考资料 References
 1. n-gram